 Instructions for Greek Taboule Salad

-- You can now spread out Taboule on a bed of Romaine lettuce leaves, crumble the feta cheese over the top with more parsley leaves and serve with lemon wedges.
-The other way to serve taboule is to stuff the romain leaves and don't forget to sprinkle top with lemon, feta and fine chopped parsley.
+- You can now spread out taboule on a bed of romaine lettuce leaves, crumble the feta cheese over the top with more parsley leaves, and serve with lemon wedges.
+The other way to serve taboule is to stuff the romain leaves and don't forget to sprinkle the top with lemon, feta, and fine chopped parsley.

 I hope you will try this delicious salad.
 It is inexpensive, healthy, and we all want more fiber in our diets.
 This salad is not good for a gluten-free diet because it is full of whole grain wheat.

 I want you also to remember this salad can be whatever you make it.
 If you don't have a cucumber, put in a zucchini and use whatever lettuce you have.
 The way I made this Greek taboule salad is an actual recipe for Greek salad that I personally prepared at the restaurant I cooked at.
 I just wanted to add a different spin to it.
 Enjoy.

 It's Delicious in Lettuce

 |Fat 0 g|